falaelcom/raw-profiler/README.md

 - **Profiling hit point** - application code location where some profiling begins, marked by a `__pfbegin` function call.

-- **Profiling key** - a name for a specific profiling hit, usually dynamically generated.
+- **Profiling key** - a key to identify the specific profiling hit, usually dynamically generated.
 Actual stats are collected per profiling key.
 Profiling keys are recommended to be specific enough to reflect the intention of the code being profiled, while staying generic enough to aggregate enough data for statistics.
 As an example, under the `"CRUD"` bucket (see below), possible profiler keys could be the strings `"READ user [_id]"` or `"CREATE patient [name,email,ssn,password]"`.
 The key `"CREATE patient [name,email,ssn,password]"` will aggregate all create db ops for the `patient` collection with record schema containing the fields `name`, `email`, `ssn`, `password`,